No results...

 Image credit: Wildist

-One of the fastest ways to grow is through continuous experimentation.
+Continuous experimentation helps you grow faster.
 Testing your Christmas emails lets you discover what works best and what doesn't so you can improve.
-You can A/B test everything from your subject line, headline, and even email content to see which variation performs better.

 Do you know what drives even more sales than a discount?
 A discount with a time limit.
-Most of us delay.
-We think we'll have time to buy something later, we might even bookmark the page, but then it's forgotten as soon as we close our browsers.
-Adding urgency to your email campaigns incentivizes people to take action quickly.
+Adding urgency to your email campaigns incentivizes people to act quickly and buy your product.

 holiday email urgency example email marketing red background